 Why is this important?

-The changing nature of modern conflicts, natural disasters and crisis situations has gradually demanded various forms of civil-military coordination for humanitarian operations.
+The changing nature of modern conflicts, natural hazards, and crisis situations makes dialogue and interaction between civilian, humanitarian and military actors ever more relevant, resulting in various forms of civil-military coordination for humanitarian operations.

 Certain humanitarian emergency and disaster situations may require capabilities only available from the military community.
 Such services include communications support, sea and airport repairs and operation support, fuel management, road and bridge repairs.